grv87/gradle-packer-plugin/README.md

 ------------------------------------------------------------------------
-Copyright © 2016  Basil Peace
+Copyright Â© 2016  Basil Peace

 This is part of gradle-packer-plugin.